Bicycle Users Group

 We provide showers and changing facilities free of charge for cyclists at both the Falmouth and Penryn Campuses and there are also secure cycle storage facilities located on both campuses.

-NEW: Free cycle maintenance stations available 24/7 at both Penryn and Falmouth campuses.
+Free cycle maintenance stations available 24/7 at both Penryn and Falmouth campuses.
 Need to adjust your brakes, tighten a nut or pump up your tyres?
 Pop along and use the stations for free.
 The workstations are comprised of an integrated work stand, pump and essential bike tools.
 Located at Penryn campus - between the rear of the fitness centre and the design centre, next to the steps.
 At Falmouth campus - in the cycle storage, adjacent to the car park by the Creative Advertising studios, below Tannachie building.

 There is also free bike tool loan available at the Penryn Campus (the Fitness Centre and at Glasney Lodge).